mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

   signals from path elements.
 - Reserved Data Rate: Committed, reserved data rate for the given Association along the Path.
-Requires a bandwidth reservation service in the underlying transport and network layer protocol.
+Requires a bandwidth reservation service in the underlying transport protocol stack.
 - Path Element Membership: Identifiers for some or all nodes along the path, depending on the capabilities of the underlying network layer protocol to provide this.

 Path properties are generally read-only.
 MTU is a property of the underlying link-layer technology on each link in the path; latency, loss, and rate expectations are dynamic properties of the network configuration and network traffic conditions; path element membership is a function of network topology.
-In an explicitly multipath architecture, application and transport layer requirements are met by having multiple paths with different properties to select from.
-Post can also provide signaling to the path, but this signaling is derived from information provided to the Message abstraction, below.
+In an explicitly multipath architecture, application and transport layer requirements can be met by having multiple paths with different properties to select from.
+Transport protocol stacks can also provide signaling to devices along the path, but this signaling is derived from information provided to the Message abstraction.

 Note that information about the path and signaling to path elements could be provided by a facility such as PLUS {{I-D.trammell-plus-abstract-mech}}.

-## Pathfinder
+## Remote

-[EDITOR'S NOTE: write me, encapsulates any re-establishment and rendezvous protocol. might be equivalent to connect(), might also need to use something like ICE.
-Connection racing also fits behind the Pathfinder.
-Notes from Seoul: add a Pathfinder abstraction for rendezvous, especially in peer-to-peer situations.
-A Pathfinder encapsulates a method for reconnecting to a specific remote (e.g., underlying transport connect() call in the case of client- server, something like ICE in peer-to-peer).
-Add a pathfind() call to ensure an association has paths; this *must* be called before Messages can be sent. send() should *not* bring a dormant path up by default, it should fail. ]
+A Remote represents information required to establish and maintain a connection with the far end of an Association: name(s), address(es), and transport protocol parameters that can be used to establish a Transient;
+transport protocols to use; information about public keys or certificate authorities used to identify the remote on connection establishment; and so on.
+Each Association is associated with a single Remote, either explicitly by the application (when created by the initiation of a Message Carrier) or a Listener (when created by forking a Message Carrier on passive open).

+A Remote may be resolved, which results in zero or more Remotes with more specific information.
+For example, an application may want to establish a connection to a website identified by a URL https://www.example.com.
+This URL would be wrapped in a Remote and passed to a call to initiate a Message Carrier.
+The first pass resolution might parse the URL, decomposing it into a name, a transport port, and a transport protocol to try connecting with.
+A second pass resolution would then look up network-layer addresses associated with that name through DNS, and store any certificates available from DANE.
+Once a Remote has been resolved to the point that a transport protocol stack can use it to create a Transient, it is considered fully resolved.

-## Bytestream
+## Local

+A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface, port, and transport protocol stack information, as well as certificates and associated private keys to use to identify this endpoint.

 # Abstract Programming Interface

-[EDITOR'S NOTE: make sure this fits with the abstractions above after they're finished.]
+[EDITOR'S NOTE: Rewrite me based on the Go code.
+WORK POINTER.]

 We now turn to the design of an abstract programming interface to provide a simple interface to Post's abstractions, constrained by the following design